New York Undercover: Synopsis

 In addition to the main storylines in each episode, subplots explored the private lives of the show's characters.
 For example, Det.
 Williams struggled to raise his young son, Gregory (George O. Gore II), while Torres was shown to be fighting family and other related problems, including having to cope with his father (Mike Torres, played by Jose Perez), whose drug addiction and HIV-positive status causes recurring issues, and a childhood-friend turned organized-crime boss.

 At the beginning of the third season, a new detective, Tommy McNamara (Jonathan LaPaglia), was introduced as a principal character.
 In the third-season finale in May 1997, Torres and Moreno are married.
 However, in that same episode, Torres and McNamara are both killed by a gang of bank robbers.

 The series returned with a new cast for its fourth and final season in January 1998.
 Williams and Moreno were assigned to a new unit, resulting in Cooper being dropped from the cast.
 Joining the detectives were Lt.
 Malcolm Barker (played by Tommy Ford), Det.
 Nell Delaney (Marisa Ryan), and Det.
 Alec Stone (Josh Hopkins).
 The new unit eventually captured the last bank robber responsible for the deaths of Torres and McNamara.

-Controversies

-On July 23, 1996, the day shooting was supposed to begin on the third season, lead actors Malik Yoba and Michael DeLorenzo didn’t show up, presenting a list of demands to Dick Wolf.
-Both actors wanted more creative input with DeLorenzo in particular wanting to direct a few episodes.
-They also wanted a gym, trailers for the stars and better food to be provided on set.
-Michael DeLorenzo stated that the duo were making $40,000 per episode and wanted their pay increased to $100,000.

-After hearing their demands Dick Wolf declined, and said that New York Undercover was not Friends (during this time the stars of Friends wanted their salary to be increased to $1M per episode.)
-Wolf was irate, calling the demands “a virus” to the entertainment industry and also threatened to write both Yoba and DeLorenzo out of the show.